 - This dinner isn't full of empty calories!
 The turkey adds a lean protein and the broccoli lends green-veggie nutrition.
 Use a whole wheat pasta (or fiber-enriched pasta) to minimize empty carbs.

-I like to keep a couple of 1 pound packages of ground lean turkey (or other extra lean ground meat) in my freezer, because they are great to have on hand for whipping up quick dinners.
+I like to keep a couple of 1 pound packages of ground lean turkey (or other extra lean ground meat) in my freezer because they are great to have on hand for whipping up quick dinners.

 Very lean ground meats are good choices because the minimal amount of fat means you don't have to deal with all that messy spattering while you are cooking.
 Ground turkey is a healthier option than ground beef, but either work well in this recipe.
+(Ground turkey fans should also check out my Honey Garlic Ground Turkey Bowls!!)

 - 1 box of pasta - I like to use spiral pasta, but you can use your favorite.